CharlyReux/evolvable-by-design-tutorial/README.md

 The two easiest ways are either **remotely**, in a GitHub CodeSpace via this [link](https://github.com/codespaces/new?template_repository=CharlyReux/evolvable-by-design-tutorial), with it, you will be able to start instantly (It is free, unless you go over 60 hours of runtime).
 Or **locally**, by using a Dev Container (you will need Docker, VS Code and the extension `ms-vscode-remote.remote-containers`).
 In either case, it should take a little bit of time to set up your environment.
 #### Using a Dev Container
-If using a Dev Container, in VS Code, you will first have to press F1 and run `Dev Containers: Clone Repository in Container Volume`
+If using a Dev Container, in VS Code, you will first have to clone this repository, then press F1 and run `Dev Containers: Reopen in container`
-Enter the repository name `CharlyReux/evolvable-by-design-tutorial`
 The repository should load, and you are ready to go.

-> once you are setup you can start the tutorial by following the steps below.
+> Once you are set up you can start the tutorial by following the steps below.

 ## What is Pivo?
 It has become common practice: we use RESTful APIs to access and manipulate data on frontend applications.
 And to build these frontends, we separate the logic of the view and navigation from the logic that makes the REST API calls.
 While the logic of the view is materialized through components, the logic of the interactions with the REST API is dispatched into services.
 For example, all the calls to the Issues on the GitHub API would be done in an IssueService.